 DR. BRIAN V. XIONG

 Dr. Brian V. Xiong is a Hmong American scholar, researcher, and higher education professional.
 He is an in-demand, highly sought-after presenter, speaking regularly to various groups of diverse students, faculty, and staff on the importance of diversity, equity, inclusion, access, and equal opportunity in higher education.
 His presentation leaves the students and employees not just motivated but empowered.
 As a professor of color, LGBTQ scholar, and diversity champion in the classroom, his research covers a wide variety of interdisciplinary studies, including Multicultural, Race & Ethnic Studies; Gender & Sexuality Studies; Asian-American & Critical Hmong Studies; Counseling & Student Personnel; College Academic Affairs & Student Affairs; and Diversity, Inclusion & Social Justice in Higher Education.
-Dr. Xiong has provided educational and administrative leadership to achieve high standard of excellence and innovation in teaching and learning, student success, institutional equity and inclusion, and employees professional growth across campus wide.
+Dr. Xiong has provided educational and administrative leadership to achieve high standards of excellence and innovation in teaching and learning, student success, institutional equity and inclusion, and employees professional growth across campus wide.
 He has served at both, public and private, two-year community colleges and four-year universities.

 Dr. Xiong holds a bachelor’s degree in Justice Administration and Sociology from Southwest Minnesota State University, a master’s degree in Multicultural and Ethnic Studies from Minnesota State University-Mankato, and a doctorate in Counselor Education and Supervision accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) from MSU-Mankato.